 - Programme based on the scientifically validated Oxford mindfulness programme

 - Courses led by experienced and certified mindfulness teachers.

 Flexibility: switching between parallel sessions per week

-Parallel courses are offered simultaneously by different teachers on three different days of the week: Tuesday evenings, Thursday evenings and Saturday mornings.
-Click here if you prefer to register for the Thursday course or here for the Saturday course.
+Parallel courses are offered simultaneously by different teachers on two different days of the week: Tuesday evenings and Thursday evenings.
+Click here if you prefer to register for the Thursday course.

 The groups will consist of minimum 8 to maximum 20 participants.

 - Beautiful and convenient locations, easy to reach with public transport (close to metro station Montgoméry)